nathanjinsy/python_study/python_study.md

 - [ ] **Parameters / Arguments** — Give the function information to work with
 - [ ] **return** — Get an answer back from a function
 - [ ] **`None`** — What a function gives back when there is no `return` *(good to know so bugs don't surprise you!)*
+- [ ] **Variable scope** — Variables created *inside* a function stay inside it; they disappear when the function finishes
+  - Example: if you write `score = 0` inside a function, code outside the function can't see it
+  - Fix: either `return` the value, or define the variable *before* the function
 - [ ] Why functions rock: **write once, use many times!**

 ### 🎯 Mini Projects